Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 WW II:

 According to Arnold Hague, Borgund made a voyage from Tyne to Methil with Convoy TM 15, departing Tyne on Febr.
-27-1940, arriving Methil on the 28th (convoy is available at the external link provided below).
-At the beginning of the following month we find her in the U.K.-Norway Convoy ON 17 - follow the link for more details; several Norwegian ships took part (some of which had also previously arrived Methil with TM 15).
+27-1940, arriving Methil on the 28th (convoy is available at the external link provided below - as will be seen, the Norwegian Frode, Jacob Christensen, Mimona, Roy and Skarv are also listed).
+This agrees with the details found on the archive document above, which indicates she was bound for Aalesund, Norway.
+In fact, on March 3, A. Hague has included her in Convoy ON 17 to Norway - follow the link for more details; several Norwegian ships are named (including Frode, Jacob Christensen, Mimona, Roy and Skarv).
+This convoy arrived Norway on March 7.

 On June 7-1940, Adm.
 Cunningham came to Tromsø with Devonshire, and the Norwegian King and his government were evacuated that same day.
-Borgund had also arrived Tromsø on the 7th, but Captain Fjørtoft found it best to leave right away (by then the allied troops were pulling out).
-On June 11 Borgund came across the rafts with 38 survivors from the British Glorious and 1 survivor from the destroyer Acasta, which had been one of the escorts for the aircraft carrier Glorious while evacuating British pilots and aircraft from the North of Norway.
+Borgund had also arrived Tromsø on the 7th (again, not mentioned on the archive document), but Captain Fjørtoft found it best to leave right away (by then the allied troops were pulling out).
+On June 11, Borgund came across the rafts with 38 survivors from the British Glorious and 1 survivor from the destroyer Acasta, which had been one of the escorts for the aircraft carrier Glorious while evacuating British pilots and aircraft from the North of Norway.
 The two ships as well as the escort Ardent had had an encounter with the battle cruisers Scharnhorst and Gneisenau on June 8, all 3 had been sunk.
-German air planes showed up while Borgund was searching for survivors, but left her alone; in fact they called for help from shore and another 5 survivors were later found by Norwegian fishing vessels, and 2 by a German sea plane.
+German air planes showed up while Borgund was searching for survivors, but left her alone; in fact, they called for help from shore and another 5 survivors were later found by Norwegian fishing vessels, and 2 by a German sea plane.
 Borgund set her 39 passengers ashore at Thorshavn on June 14 and was subsequently able to continue in allied service.

 Related external links: